Tour de Iskandar Johor

-The Tour de Iskandar Johor is an annual professional road bicycle racing stage race held in Malaysia since 2019.
-The race is part of the UCI Asia Tour and was classified by the International Cycling Union (UCI) as a 2.2 category race.
+The Tour de Iskandar Johor was a professional road bicycle racing stage race held in the Malaysian state of Johor.
+The race was part of the UCI Asia Tour and was classified by the International Cycling Union (UCI) as a 2.2 category race.

+To date, 2019 is the only edition the race were held.
+The race in 2019 originally were to have a 5 stage race across the state of Johor, before being shortened to only 3 stages due to budget constraint.